How to Leverage Sales Collateral in The Buyer’s Journey [Examples]

 Sales Presentations

 Sales presentations take a personal approach and help build connections with prospects.
-A strong sales presentation tells a story, highlights your value proposition, and motivates your prospect to take action.
+As stated above, a strong sales presentation tells a story, highlights your value proposition, and motivates your prospect to take action.

 There are various routes to take when creating your sales presentation — you can present a general overview of your company and solution or create a more hyper-focused presentation that focuses on features and the product itself.